JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

     DNSSEC - Domain Name System Security Extension.
       DNS poisoning - AKA DNS cache poinsoning.
 Occurs when attackers change the IP address associated with domain name to that of a malicious         website.
 Connects users with malicious websites instead of the intended website.
 Basic Network Infrastructure
+  Host - Any device with an IP address.
+  Switch - Connects hosts togeather to create a network.
+Creates connections using switches.
+Pays attention to and remembers the MAC address associated with each port for future use.
+    Unicast - One to one traffic.
+    Broadcast - One to all traffic.
+    Switch Hardening: Improves security of switched.
+      Port Security - Disable unused ports.
+      MAC Filtering - Assign MACs to speicific ports.
+  Router - Connects networks togeather to create larger and larger networks.